CDLUC3/merritt-docker/README.md

 See [Working with Git Submodules](#Working with Git Submodules) below for a detailed tutorial and examples.

-### Working with Git Submodules
+## Working with Git Submodules

-#### Quick command reference
+### Quick command reference

 ```
 man git-submodule		# man page
 git submodule			# same as `git submodule status`
 git submodule status		# list configured submodules
-git submodule summary		# show commits in submodule working trees which are not yet recorded in superproject
+git submodule summary		# show commits in submodule working trees which are not yet recorded in super project

 git submodule add -b main --name mrt-integ-tests git@github.com:cdluc3/mrt-integ-tests.git mrt-integ-tests
                         	# add a new submodule to '.gitmodules':